jlgridley/AdventOfCode2021/README.md

 The time complexity of this solution is O(nm^2), where n is the number of binary strings and m is the length of each binary string.
 To see why, consider the worst case scenario, where we have to iterate over and swap every single element in the list m times.

 Space complexity is O(nm), from reading the entire input into memory.

+### Day 4, part 1

+This challenge was pretty straight-forward, but instead of doing the obvious and making a grid for each board, I realized that all we're really interested in is whether the chosen numbers fill up a row or column.
+So I created a hashmap of numbers to boards, and incremented counters pertaining to the row and column they're in.
+This means I don't have to search through every board to find instances of the numbers, but instead can access them in constant time.